souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 sidebar: docs_sidebar
 folder: docs
 ---
+# Relations
+In Souffle, relations declaraitons define the domain of the relations, their constraints, and the execution behaviour.
+Souffle uses different relation representations internally that can be chosen by the programmer.
+Inlining, magic-set transformations, and component behaviour is also controlled by relation declarations.

 ## Relation Representation in Souffle
 Relations can be represented using different internal data structures in Soufflé, each exhibiting different performance characteristics.
 By default, the B-tree is used to store tuples of a relation.
 However, this default selection can be overridden by users, by specifying a relation qualifier.
 Currently, the possible data structures are B-tree, Brie, and Eqrel (for equivalence relations).

 ### B-tree Relations
 The B-tree data structure is used by default, however the *direct* flavour (see below) can be forced by adding the `btree` qualifier to a relation declaration:
 ```
 .decl A(x:number, y:symbol) btree